 Like all cities in the world, Vienna also has its own customs that make it unique.
-And you will need nuts-and-bolts information to survive and be accepted in the city.
+And you will need some pieces of information to survive and be accepted in the city.
 Here are some things that you should know about Vienna local customs before traveling to this Austrian capital:

 Whether they know each other or not, Viennese people would greet each otherwith “Guten Tag” (Good Day), “Gruss Gott” (Hello), or “Wiedershen” (See you again or Goodbye) every time they enter or leave a room.
 Greeting or bidding farewell to each other is a polite custom in the city.
-You should also learn to say “Bitte” (Please) or “Danke” (Thank you).
+Then, they also thank each other a lot saying “Bitte” (Please) or “Danke” (Thank you).

 If you eat out and drink in cozy taverns like a Heuriger, do not be surprised if you suddenly find yourself sharing a bench and long table with total strangers.
 This is a Vienna custom.
 Do not try to wait for your own table.
 Take note – you will wait long and may go thirsty.